er-knight/guess-the-number/README.md

 ## `🔎 guess the number`
 "guess the number" game in various programming languages

-> in this game, program picks a random number between 1 and 100, and asks user to guess it.
+> program picks a random number between 1 and 100, and asks user to guess it.
 > for each guess, program gives feedback on the number entered by user, whether it is smaller, larger or equal.

 ## `🎯 sample run`